Fazzoc/Fazzoc-like-Theme/README.md

 ## **Installation**

 ### **1) 🛑 Install Fazzoc-Like Lightly Theme Style**
 * To match the screenshots below, you must **INSTALL** *Lightly*, which will provide your Plasma desktop the correct Window Decorations and Application Style.
-To do that, simply follow the installation instructions [on the unofficial Lightly repository](https://github.com/Luwx/Lightly).
+To do that, simply follow the installation instructions [on the official Lightly repository](https://github.com/Luwx/Lightly).

 * Once Lightly installed, remember to go to:
 `System Settings` --> `Appearance` --> `Application Style` and `Window Decorations` in order to apply it to your system.